AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

 If `bar` was to call a function `baz` there would be another kernel iteration `K_baz` with a similar structure to `K_bar`

 ### What Changes with folding
 So instead of recursively proving these circuits, we fold them.
 This doesn't change anything in the structure of first kernel iteration but eliminates the need to have a Honk verifier circuit at iteration $i$ for recursively verifying the kernel proof from iteration $i-1$.
-However, each kernel iteration still Honk verifies the Noir proof of the corresponding function (i.e.  `bar` in `K_bar`).
-TBC
+However, each kernel iteration still Honk verifies the Noir proof of the corresponding function or otherwise we need to fold app kernel circuits as well.

 ### Notation: